Gil-ADDA/CE-LAB/README.md

 # Challenges faced during development
 Obtaining accurate results proved difficult during development.
 Additionally, finding the right dataset size was an issue; only 20 images were initially used and more were added as time went on, including images without the object and changes to the background.
 To gain a better understanding of machine learning, I employed various techniques and asked the Edge Impulse community for guidance (Attached underneath this paragraph).
 I studied other projects, articles, and books for additional insights.
 I also tweaked the model's variables, like architecture and image size, to boost performance.
-Before considering the question of how much data is required for your personal project, it is suggested to read the chapter on "Estimating Data Requirements" in the book "AI at the Edge" by Jason M. Pittman (2021)
+Moreover before considering the question of how much data is required for your personal project, it is suggested to read the chapter on "Estimating Data Requirements" in the book "AI at the Edge" by Jason M. Pittman (2021)
 ![Edge impusle community](https://github.com/Gil-ADDA/CE-LAB/blob/af24f8076a5d3730215290e521f82f2a187943f6/image/Edge%20impulse%20community.png)

 The Link to the forum [https://forum.edgeimpulse.com/t/improve-performance-of-an-object-detection/6922/7](https://forum.edgeimpulse.com/t/improve-performance-of-an-object-detection/6922/7)